This page will be regularly updated with answers to frequently asked questions from members.

 All open cases will be transferred to the new system.

-As migrating closed cases requires data validation, AFCA will also look to transfer cases closed within the last six months.
-However, if a closed case needs to be reopened, it will be transferred to the new system regardless of age.
+As migrating closed cases requires data validation, AFCA will also transfer cases closed within the last six months.
+However, if a closed case older than six months needs to be reopened, it will be transferred to the new system regardless of its age.

 How long will closed cases be visible in the new system?

-Closed cases will be visible on the system for six months after closing.
-Members should download any relevant information to their systems within this timeframe.
+Closed cases will be visible on the system for six months after they have closed.
+Members should download any relevant information to their own systems within this timeframe.

 Will AFCA be reviewing the complaint form and the questions complainants answer?

-Yes, the online complaint form will be redesigned as part of the IT transformation.
-Members with feedback or ideas and submit them to membership@afca.org.au
+Yes, the online complaint form has been redesigned as part of the IT transformation.

-How will this effect the Datacube and benchmarking dashboard?
+How will the transformation affect the Datacube and benchmarking dashboard?
 Will the data change?
 Will we stop updating them?

-Member Benchmarking Dashboard will continue to be updated daily, and the AFCA Datacube will have new data added every six months.
+The Member Benchmarking Dashboard will continue to update daily, and the AFCA Datacube will have new data added every six months.

 The method members use to validate their data in preparation for the AFCA Datacube update will change.